estebanruster/wdd231/README.md

 # wdd231
+My name is Esteban Rubén Mangas Calva.
+I'm a programmer and web design student.
+I have my own business with my wife; and in previous courses I created the first web site for our business called Sara Mangas Creations.
-Learning web frontend fundamentals.
-Developing expertise with HTML, CSS and JavaScript for web development.
-Learning to work with APIs.
+This respository, code and projects are for learning web frontend fundamentals.
+To develop expertise with HTML, CSS and JavaScript for web development, and to learn to work with APIs.